Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 5. **Allow Local Testability:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).

-6. **Restrict Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.
+6. **Restrict The Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.

 7. **Segregate Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).